a surviving portion of Loboc Church

 BOHOL TOURIST SPOTS : Loboc Church after the quake

 LOBOC CHURCH .
 It is sad to see the second oldest church in Bohol perish because of the 2013 earthquake.The Church of San Pedro in Loboc, Bohol was originally built in 1602, but soon reduced to ashes.
 In 1638, a stronger one was build.
 Located near the river, it has survived a number of floods but not the 2013 quake.

 The bell tower of Loboc which is about 100 m (330 ft) across the street from the church also did not survive the earthquake.

-The Bohol Forest is a man-made mahogany forest stretching in a two-kilometer stretch of densely planted Mahogany trees located in the border of Loboc and Bilar towns.
-Before and after this man-made forest are the naturally grown forests of Loboc and Bilar which are thick with a kaleidoscope of green foliage, different species of trees and giant ferns lining the road.
+Another attraction I saw while on my way to the Chocolate Hills was Bohol Forest.
+This man-made mahogany forest runs a two-kilometer stretch of densely planted hardwood trees located on the border of Loboc and Bilar towns.
+Before and after this man-made forest are the naturally grown forests richly blessed with a kaleidoscope of green foliage, different species of trees and giant ferns lining the road.

-The Ship Haus was the name given for a house owned by Capt.
+The Ship Haus was the name given to the property owned by Capt.
 Gaundencio Dumapias, a native of Bohol who was once a poor boy and later became a successful sailor.
 Initially, the ShipHaus was not intended to be a tourist attraction.
-Local people fondly call the place, “Bay Barko”, a Visayan word than means a ship house.
+Local people fondly call the place, “Bay Barko”, a Visayan word which means a ship house.